pydio/pydio-doc-admin-guide/5_advanced/5_1_using_internal_scheduler.md

 - **Disable job**: disable the task that will therefore no longer run
 - **Enable multiple** or **Clear All** which clears the history.

+**You can also click on any job to have an history of it's events such as errors.**

 ### User Jobs

 User jobs are usually tasks launched by users such as compression, share etc ...